 My practice explores the location of the body within sociopolitical landscapes.
 Learning about and participating in grass-roots struggles for liberation and self-determination inform the work.
 Simple materials considered through location, history, and stored energy embody my philosophic aesthetic concerns.
 Investigating unsettled spaces of resistance, resilience, and reconfiguration while negotiating the colonizing effects of grief, anger, failure, and longing agitate my practice.
-Situated between the Middle East and the United States, my work grapples with the in-between.
+Situated between the East and West, my work grapples with the in-between.
 My practice is conceptual and expressed through a variety of mediums, oftentimes incorporating text and improvisation.